- Complimentary snacks

-In addition to paying users, the lounge welcomes Priority Pass members as well as premium and elite passengers of select airlines including ANA.
+In addition to pay-in users, The Club welcomes Priority Pass members, as well as premium and elite passengers of select airlines including ANA.

-The Club at SJC is located on a mezzanine by gate A15, at the junction between Terminals A and B. The central location makes it accessible to all passengers, but is definitely far from the gates located at either end of the terminals.
+The Club at SJC A15 is located at the junction between Terminals A and B, on the mezzanine level.
+The central location makes it accessible to all passengers, but is definitely far from the gates located at either end of the terminals.

 While the design hardly catches the eye, it’s a model of convenience and efficiency.
 The surprisingly large space – the lounge can seat just over 120 customers but stretches over a spacious 7,400 square feet – features a simple but modern décor with Earth and desert tones, clean lines, and accents such as hardwood floors and stone counters in the buffet and bar area.

 The first room, located behind the oversized reception area, is furnished like an office and features two rows of shared work desks with built-in lamps and power outlets, as well as a small seating area where every seat has a side table and power outlet.
 The room is often abuzz with Silicon Valley engineers typing away on their laptops and engaging in conference calls.
 The Club at SJC has definitely hit the mark as a business friendly environment – the space is comfortable, ergonomic and well lit, and sometimes has a bit of a start-up vibe.
 We just wish there was a cell-phone free area – some patrons tend to forget that they’re not actually at the office.

 The adjacent room caters more to relaxation, with an open seating arrangement featuring comfortable seats and a handful of couches, TV screens, as well as a bar and buffet area.
 The layout is very spacious, and the lounge never feels excessively busy.